Healthy Homes Assessment Waipatu

 Waipatu Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required throughout Waipatu and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory in all Waipatu and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standards that apply or will apply during the tenure of your rental home.
+• Landlords and property managers must keep records of their compliance with all Healthy Homes Standards that apply or will be applied during the tenancy of an apartment rental.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes